kaiwenx99/LinuxAssign1/README.md

 - `-r`: Recursively delete the directory and all its contents.
 - `-f`: Force the deletion, ignoring errors or prompts.

-Once `doctl` is installed, you’ll need to authenticate it with your DigitalOcean account.
+Once `doctl` is installed, **authenticate** it with your DigitalOcean account.
 Generate a personal access `token` on [DigitalOcean](https://docs.digitalocean.com/reference/api/create-personal-access-token/) here.

-Next step, we can log into doctl via this command:
+Finally, log into `doctl` with the following command:

 ```
 doctl auth init